trishume/trishume.github.com/_includes/projects.md

 This is a list of the things I have worked on and am currently working on.
 It is in kind of chronological order.
 I will try and write down all the things I have worked on.
 Unfortunately I don't remember many of the things I worked on in years gone by.

+## 2022

+- Designed a laser-cut aluminum keyboard case that uses magnets to double as a lap board.
+- Started at [Anthropic](https://www.anthropic.com/) doing mechanistic interpretability research for large language models on Chris Olah's team.
+Moved to SF.

+## 2021

+- Started having a more vibrant social life and spent less time on blogging and personal projects.
+- Started designing a super-bright modular LED light bar for apartment lighting.
+- Implemented magic-trace for Jane Street.
+- Played with Samurai in the DEF CON CTF qualifiers and finals.

 ## 2020

 - Played with Samurai in the [Hackasat](https://www.hackasat.com/) CTF.
 I helped with some Rust binary reverse engineering and signal processing.